The MBA in Media Management

 The event is free and open to the public.
 Information is also available on our school Facebook page at www.facebook.com/mcnyedu.

 Posted by MCNY Media Management Blog in 3rd Annual MCNY Short Film Festival, Graduate Achievements, Media Management Graduates, Media Management Students, New Faces in Film, Voices from the Global Village.
-1 Comment »
+Post a Comment »

 Leave a Reply